Now In Stock: HiveAlive Fondant is valuable all year round, including while temperatures are too low to feed syrup.

 The most tangible and visible impact of following a natural beekeeping path is the non-use of foundation, aka foundationless beekeeping.
 Natural beekeepers are strongly in favor of letting bees create their own comb, without the help of man-made foundation.
 That often means going with a Warre or Top Bar, both of which are foundationless by design.

 The alternative of using a Langstroth with foundationless frames is also entirely feasible.
 But please be aware that new beekeepers and the fragility of freshly-made comb - sans foundation - do not always go well together!
 The sound of hard earned beeswax going crashing to the floor as it falls off the frame....is heartbreaking.

-Another crucial decision related to natural beekeeping – in fact, the most important one – is whether to treat your bees, proactively or reactively.
-Treatment-free beekeeping is finding increasing favor and is considering, providing you take the time to understand the potential downsides.
+Another crucial decision related to natural beekeeping - in fact, the most important one - is whether to treat your bees, proactively or reactively.
+Treatment-free beekeeping is finding increasing favor, providing you take the time to understand the potential downsides.

 Not Africanized!
 OK, that's the low-hanging stuff out of the way.
 You already knew that.

 But, seriously, take some time to consider this carefully.
 There are significant differences between the races of bees, in temperament, resistance to disease, ability to get through the winter, honey yield and so on.

 Our advice for a new beekeeper?
 Make it easier on yourself and give serious consideration to Italians or Russians.

 There are a number of ways in which you can obtain your bees.
 These include the delightfully named "package of bees", a nuc or capturing a swarm.